Jimmy99/echox/website/content/guide/ip-address.md

 - Ref: https://godoc.org/github.com/labstack/echo#TrustOption

 > **Never forget** to configure the outermost proxy (i.e.; at the edge of your infrastructure) **not to pass through incoming headers**.
-> Otherwise there is a chance of fraud, as it is what clients can control.
+> Otherwise there is a chance of fraud, as it can be controlled by clients.

 ## About default behavior

 In default behavior, Echo sees all of first XFF header, X-Real-IP header and IP from network layer.

 As you might already notice, after reading this article, this is not good.
-Sole reason this is default is just backward compatibility.
+The sole reason that this is the default behavior is just for backward compatibility.